Negative gearing is a tax strategy used by property

 To reduce their taxable income: Negative gearing can help investors to reduce their taxable income, which can save them money on tax.

 To build equity in their property: Over time, the value of property can increase.
-This means that investors who negatively gear their property investments can build equity in their properties, which can be used to fund future investments or to provide a financial buffer in retirement.
+This means that investors who negatively gear their property investments can build equity in their properties, which can be used to fund future

 To generate tax deductions: Negative gearing can generate tax deductions, which can be used to offset other income, such as salary or wages.
 This can save investors money on tax.